SPEECHCOG/infant_statistical_learner/README.md

 ## Model training and validation

+Please follow the source repositories for downloading and saving audio files from SpokenCOCO and LibrisPeech audio files, MSCOCO images as well as json file names for Karpathy split.
+The main difference here is that instead of the SpokenCOCO_train_unrolled_karpathy.json file, the model reads json files provided for each audiovisual training subset and speech-only training set provided within the splits folder.
+The subset1, subset2, and subset3 json files include data for 8 months, 10 months, and 12 months age infant, respectively, whereas the subset0A includes data for 10 months uniform distribution.

-To train the model for speech-self supervised learning SSL-6M specify the tsv file path as well as the output path (for saving the trained model) in scripts/ssl.sh and run the script.
+To train the model for speech-self supervised learning SSL-6M specify the tsv file path as well as the output exp path (for saving the trained model) in scripts/ssl.sh and run the script.

-To train the VG-W2V2 model for 2-6 months infants' audiovisual experiments (6-12 months of age), specify the path to VGS-infant json files in the corresponding script (s8M.sh, s10M.sh, s10u.sh, and s12M.sh) and run the script.
+To train the VG-W2V2 model for 2-6 months infants' audiovisual experiments (6-12 months of age), specify the path to VGS-infant json file and the output exp folder in the corresponding script (s8M.sh, s10M.sh, s10u.sh, and s12M.sh) and run the script.

 ## Audiovisual similarity score matrix (S)